mys-lang/mys/README.rst

 that contains Mys source code (``.mys``) and it's manually written "generated" C++ code (``.mys.cpp``).

-The language and build system implementation is hardcoded to build and run the Hello World appliaction, so it's not yet useful to anyone.
+The language and build system implementation is still in a very early stage.
+Some arithmetic, print and conditional statements works, but not much more.

 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧
 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧